adjust/marmalade_sdk/README.md

 ### <a id="offline-mode">10.
 Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers, while retaining tracked data to be sent later.
-While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.
+You can put the adjust SDK in offline mode to suspend transmission to our servers while retaining tracked data to be sent later.
+When in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.

 You can activate offline mode by calling `adjust_SetOfflineMode` with the parameter `true`.